More than 115 million people are expected to travel during this holiday period.

 It’s OK to Be Frustrated – But Please Be Kind to Employees and Fellow Travelers

 I tip my cap to you if you’re traveling this week.
 I usually envy travelers when I’m not out on the road.
 Not right now, though.
-One of the local television stations here in Los Angeles showed a massive line of people waiting outside LAX’s T3.
-One woman said she was in line for a half-hour.
-And she was still not even close to getting inside.

 Most airline and airport employees you see would rather be on vacations of their own or at home with their families.

 Keep in mind the weather isn’t their fault.
 Also, they didn’t design the airport or the freeways that are full of traffic.
 They’re not the ones who created the kiosk software or airline website or app.
 They’re not responsible for staffing shortages.
 Don’t take your anger out on them.
 Ask them for help or guidance, sure.
 But don’t lose your temper.
 In fact, you may even want to smile or thank them for working the holiday period.

 A Delta customer service agent who works at one of the airline’s hubs told me, “(We) don’t have seats (and) have to stand for eight hours without the ability to sit unless we take lunch breaks.
 One of the terminals has ‘leaning posts.’
 There are not enough for each agent, so if one steps away when they come back, the post is gone.
 Additionally, we are reminded they are for leaning, not sitting.
 When it was brought up as a topic in the most recent town hall, upper management’s solution/answer was to buy us thick mats to stand on.”